liam-ilan/crumb/README.md

 ## Standard Libary
 ### IO
 - `arguments` ✅
+  - A list command line arguments, like argv in C.

+- `width` ✅
+  - The width of the terminal.

+- `height` ✅
-  - A list of arguments passed into the terminal
+  - The height of the terminal.

 - `(print arg1 arg2 arg3 ...)` ✅
   - Prints all arguments to stdout, returns nothing.

+- `(input)` ✅
+  - Gets a line of input from stdin.

 - `(read_file path)` ✅
   - Returns the contents of the file designated by `path`, in a string